 The list of starters was lengthy.
-We opted for the Kimchi Set because Cookie is really into kimchi and has started making his own.
+We opted for the Kimchi Set because Cookie (the friend) is really into kimchi and has started making his own.
 If you haven’t tried Kimchi before, its fermented vegetables seasoned with chilli powder, scallions, garlic, and ginger.
 The Kimchi Set comprised of cabbage, radish, and cucumber which you could order separately if you wanted or a tofu variety.
 I had a little taste of each which was delicious, I loved the cucumber which I hadn’t tried before.
 Cookie and Homeboy devoured the rest very quickly!

 We shared the Chive Pancake which was crispy and deliciously.
 I adored this and must admit that I ate most of it.
 Other pancakes included Seafood and Kimchi.
 We also divided up a steaming bamboo basket of Vegetable Dumplings which were noticeably nice.

 For mains, I opted for a Vegetarian Bibimbap which is a Korean rice dish.
 ‘Bibim’ means mixing various ingredients together while ‘Bap’ stands for rice.
 The bowl is very hot so don’t touch it!
 The ingredients sizzle inside and you mix in a chilli sauce and give it a stir.
 My bowl of rice was topped with mushrooms, spinach, courgettes, radish, and an egg.
 It was a high standard, I thoroughly enjoyed it.